 To read more about this and the speeches please click here

-What had not occurred to me was just how many well known and inspirational people had either also been pupils at Rugby or taught there.
-My own education was expanded as we were shown around the school.
+What had not occurred to me was just how many well known and inspirational people had also been pupils at Rugby or taught at the school.
+My own education was expanded as we were shown around.

-We found Lewis Carroll’s plaque along with many others in the chapel ~
+We found Lewis Carroll’s plaque along with many others in the chapel.
+Arthur Ransome had been allocated his old study.

-Rupert Brooks, poet of the First World War who died in 1915 ~
+Rupert Brooks, poet of the First World War who died in 1915, is also commemorated in the chapel ~

 To read the excellent article in the Rugby and Lutterworth Observer please click here.